filswan/go-swan-client/README.md

     - MaxPrice: missing, or is not a valid number
     - FastRetrieval: missing
     - Type: missing, or not have valid value
-    - No offline deals for this task.
+    - No offline deal for this task.

     :bell:You need to solve the above problems and change the task status to `Created` to participate next run of Market Matcher.
-  * **DealSent**: All offline deals of this task have been sent to a storage provider which has been assigned to this task.
+  * **DealSent**: All offline deal(s) of this task have been sent to a storage provider which has been assigned to this task.
   * **ProgressWithFailure**: Some and not all of the deals of the task have been sent to a storage provider which has been assigned to this task.

 ### Offline Deal